nayanAubie/msal_auth/README.md

   ![iOS Keychain Sharing](/Screenshots/iOS-Keychain-Sharing.png)

-> Without this, your app will not able to open [Microsoft Authenticator] app if you use it as a middleware. also, the `logout` method will throw an exception due to not find the account from cache.
+> Without this configuration, your app will not be able to open the [Microsoft Authenticator] app if specified in the broker.
+Additionally, the `logout` method will throw an exception because it will not be able to find the account in the cache.

+---

 ### `Info.plist` Modification